 The Competition Tribunal has set out a non-exhaustive list of factors relevant to determining whether testing is “adequate and proper”.
 Testing also does not need to be 100% reliable or the best scientific testing that could have been performed (i.e., it has been held that testing does not need to meet a test of certainty).

-Given that the Competition Bureau has challenged performance claims in a wide variety of industries over the years, including in relation to weight loss products (diet patches, skin care cream, sauna belts, weight loss devices and natural products, etc.), clothing (alleged therapeutic benefits of some types of clothing), fuel saving devices, chimney cleaning products, UV ray protection, anticorrosion devices, disease cures (e.g., cancer, AIDS, etc.) and therapeutic benefits of tanning, among others, it is incumbent on companies and their external advisors and agencies to ensure that relevant testing is conducted before performance claims are made.
+The Competition Bureau has challenged performance claims in a wide variety of industries over the years, including in relation to weight loss products (diet patches, skin care cream, sauna belts, weight loss devices and natural products, etc.), clothing (alleged therapeutic benefits of some types of clothing), fuel saving devices, chimney cleaning products, UV ray protection, anticorrosion devices, disease cures (e.g., cancer, AIDS, etc.) and therapeutic benefits of tanning, among others.
+As such, it is incumbent on companies and their external advisors and agencies to ensure that relevant testing is conducted before performance claims are made.

-The federal Competition Act makes it criminal offences to engage in deceptive telemarketing or engage in telemarketing unless certain required disclosure under the Act is made.
+The Competition Act makes it criminal offences to engage in deceptive telemarking or telemarket unless certain required disclosure under the Act is made.

-Under section 52.1, “telemarketing” is defined as “the practice of using interactive telephone communications for the purpose of promoting, directly or indirectly, the supply or use of a product or for the purpose of promoting, directly or indirectly, any business interest”.
-In its telemarketing enforcement guidelines, the Competition Bureau has taken the position that “interactive telephone communications” does not include fax, Internet or automated pre-recorded messages but are limited to live voice communications between two persons.
+Telemarketing is defined in section 52.1 as the practice of communicating orally by any means of telecommunication for the purpose of promoting, directly or indirectly, any business interest or the supply or use of a product”.
+In its Telemarketing Enforcement Guidelines, the Competition Bureau has taken the position that telemarketing does not include fax, Internet or automated pre-recorded messages but are limited to live voice communications between two persons.

-Under the Competition Act’s deceptive telemarketing provisions, it is a criminal offence to: (i) make materially false or misleading representations; (ii) operate a contest where the delivery of a prize is conditional on prior payment or certain disclosure is not made; (iii) offer free or below cost products, as consideration for supplying another product, unless certain disclosure is made; or (iv) offer products for sale grossly in excess of their fair market value where their delivery is conditional on prior payment by buyers.
+Under the Competition Act’s deceptive telemarketing provisions, it is a criminal offence to: (i) make materially false or misleading representations; (ii) operate a contest where the delivery of a prize is conditional on prior payment or certain disclosure is not made; (iii) offer free or below market price products, as consideration for supplying another product, unless certain disclosure is made; or (iv) offer products for sale grossly in excess of their fair market value where delivery is conditional on prior payment.

 The Competition Act also requires that certain disclosure be made by telemarketers both at the beginning of a call and sometime during a call.